UCBCFD/MLegS/docs/tutorial/prerequisites.md

    - Use the provided `Makefile` instructions to compile the modules via one-line commands (e.g., `make mods`)

-Completing this setup ensures that you’re fully prepared to work with programs that use the MLegS package.
+Completing this tutorial ensures that you’re fully prepared to work with programs that use the MLegS package.

+---

+## Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 ---

 ## Configure a Compiler and MPI Interfaces